ElioHealth

 Privacy-first wearable wellness insights for a closed pilot community

-ElioHealth is a privacy-first wellness platform operated by Tellme Technology Limited.
 The platform is designed to support multiple wearable integrations over time.
-In its current pilot phase, ElioHealth is evaluating Oura as the first supported wearable connection for a limited, invite-only participant group.
+In the current pilot phase, ElioHealth is evaluating Oura as the first supported wearable connection for a limited participant group.

-ElioHealth is built around a direct-identifier-free operating model.
-Participant wellness data is processed under random internal identifiers rather than real names, phone numbers, or personal email addresses.
-Direct personal identifiers are not routinely retained in the analytics environment.
-Where a technical account reference, OAuth credential, or optional communications routing detail must be processed for the service to function, it is stored separately under enhanced access restrictions.
+ElioHealth is built around a data-minimization and pseudonymous operating model.
+Participant wellness data is processed under random internal identifiers and platform-generated aliases wherever reasonably possible.
+Names, personal email addresses, phone numbers, and other direct identifiers are not routinely stored in the analytics environment.
+Where a technical account reference, OAuth credential, consent record, or limited contact-routing detail is needed for the service to function, it is stored separately under enhanced access restrictions.

-Because wearable wellness data can still relate to an identifiable individual when combined with separately held information, ElioHealth treats such data as protected personal data and applies heightened privacy and security controls accordingly.
+Because wearable wellness data can still relate to an identifiable person when combined with separately held information, ElioHealth treats such data as protected personal data and applies heightened privacy and security controls accordingly.

 What ElioHealth does